Smooth profinite groups, I: geometrizing Kummer theory: Introduction.

 \subsection{Our pathway.}

-In this series of three articles, we provide a self contained proof of the Norm Residue Isomorphism Theorem by raising a bridge between it and the conjectural existence of mod $p^2$-liftings of mod $p$ Galois representations.
-More precisely, let $F$ be a field, with separable closure $F_s$.
-Let be a Galois representation.
-One can ask wether $\rho_1$ lifts to $p^2$-torsion, that is to say, whether there is a mod $p^2$ Galois representation $\rho_2$ such that the diagram commutes, the vertical arrow being induced by the usual reduction.

-This problem also fits very well in the framework of cyclotomic pairs.
-In the second article of this series, we prove a very general lifting statement, our so-called Uplifting Theorem.
-It implies that, if $(G,\mathcal{T})$ is a $(1,1)$-cyclotomic pair, then all continuous mod $p$ semi-linear representations of $G$ lift, to their mod $p^2$ analogue.
-This is a decisive step towards $(\ast)$.
-The Uplifting Theorem not only applies to mod $p$ Galois representations as above, but also to mod $p$ representations of algebraic fundamental groups of many schemes of interest- including smooth curves, proper or not, over algebraically closed fields.\\

-For the sake of proving our lifting results, a crucial point is, as often, to allow more flexible objects.
-Indeed, as stated above, Kummer theory has an obvious weakness: whereas it holds for any field $F$ (and actually over a much larger class of base schemes), its coefficients are forever fixed: for $m=p^r$, they are $\mu_{p^r}$, merely an \'etale sheaf of one-dimensional free $\mathbb{Z}/p^r$-modules.
-A way to have it gain robustness and versatility, is to extend these coefficients to a $G$-linearized line bundle in $p$-typical Witt vectors of length $r$, on a $G$-scheme $S$ of characteristic $p$.
-This should be done in such a way that, replacing $\mu_p$ by a $G$-linearized line bundle $L$, the analogue of $\mu_{p^r}$ should be the Teichmüller lift $\W_r(L)$ (up to a twist).
-The concepts of Witt vector bundles and of their extensions, whose systematic study was initiated in \cite{DCFL}, will thus play a key role in our approach.
+A crucial point is to design more flexible objects.
+Indeed, as stated above, Kummer theory (say, for $m=p^r$) has an obvious weakness: whereas it holds for any field $F$, its coefficients are invariably $\mu_{p^r}$.
+To fix this, we `geometrize' these coefficients- upgrading them to $G$-linearized line bundles in $p$-typical Witt vectors of length $r$, on $G$-schemes characteristic $p$.
+Upon replacing $\mu_p$ by a $G$-linearized line bundle $L$, the analogue of $\mu_{p^r}$ is the Teichmüller lift $\W_r(L)$ (up to a twist).
+Equivariant Witt vector bundles and their extensions, whose systematic study was initiated in \cite{DCFL}, thus plays a key role in our approach.

-In this first article, we state and prove a lifting theorem, which is thought of as a generalization of classical Kummer theory-- $\mu_ {p}$ being replaced by an arbitrary $G$-line bundle, over a $G$-scheme $S$ of characteristic $p$.
-For simplicity, we formulate it here in the particular case, where $S$ is affine and perfect.
+In this first article, we prove a general lifting theorem, to be thought of as a geometrization of classical Kummer theory- replacing $\mu_ {p}$ by an arbitrary $G$-line bundle, over a $G$-scheme $S$ of characteristic $p$.
+We give here its flavor.